-14.8 Police
+14.8 Police Scotland

 14.8.1.
-Police liaison officers are available in some areas to give advice on the security aspects of a development.
-A verifier will specifically ask for consultation where the security requirements of the "Secure by Design" initiative may adversely impact on compliance with the building regulations, for example, locking of external doors.
+Police Architectural Liaison Officers are available in some areas to give advice on the security aspects of a development.
+A verifier will specifically ask for consultation where the security requirements of the 'Secure by Design' initiative may adversely impact on compliance with the building regulations, for example, locking of external doors.

-14.9 Historic Scotland
+14.9 Historic Environment Scotland

 14.9.1.
-Where a warrant application is for work on a building that is designated an historic building in terms of Section 35 of the Act, the applicant is advised of the need to obtain any necessary permissions and if necessary consult Historic Scotland.
+Where a warrant application is for work on a building that is designated an historic building in terms of section 35 of the Act, the applicant is advised of the need to obtain any necessary permissions and if necessary consult Historic Environment Scotland.
 Note that the verifier may wish to check on the historic status of the building.